gruntwork-io/tflint-ruleset-aws-cis/README.md

 ## Terragrunt

-It's recommended that these rules are added into your Terragrunt project, using [Before Hooks or After Hooks](https://terragrunt.gruntwork.io/docs/features/hooks/#tflint-hook).
+An effective way to enforce these rules is to add them to your Terragrunt configuration using [Before Hooks](https://terragrunt.gruntwork.io/docs/features/hooks/#tflint-hook).

 ```hcl
 terraform {